 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about navigating the disappointments the Coronavirus has caused.
+He recently wrote this article about navigating the disappointments the Coronavirus has caused.

 Wake me up when 2020 is over